Cincinnati Northern Kentucky Cincinatti non-profit management NKU masters public administration

 The transferred work can be no older than six years at the time of your graduation.

-Documentation of course information must be submitted with request for transfer.
+Documentation of course information must be submitted with the request for transfer.
 This documentation can include a course syllabus or catalog description.

 NKU is on the semester system.
 Courses taken in a different system (such as quarter) will not be transferred hour for hour.
 One quarter hour is equal to .66 of a semester hour.
+For example, a 3-credit hour class taken on the quarter system will transfer into the semester system at approximately 2-credit hours.

 For transfer courses taken prior to matriculation into Northern Kentucky University: